-HEL f Norse Mythology
+Hel f Norse Mythology

 .
 She got her name from the underworld, also called Hel, where she ruled, which meant "to conceal, to cover" in Old Norse (related to the English word hell

-HERTHA f German
+Hertha f German

-Form of NERTHUS
+Form of Nerthus

 .
 The spelling change from N